How to bid for a used-car in an auction

 Here at William George & Co, we have recognised how unknowable used online car auctions can be and have created this guide to help bidders understand what to look out for and also, how they work so bidders can bid with confidence.

-How many used cars are sold in auction?
+How many used-cars are sold at auction?

 To give you an idea of how big the vehicle auction is, here are some facts and figures from The National Association of Motor Auctions (NAMA).

 NAMA reported that each year, over 1.5 million vehicles are sold at auction every year.
 This equates to around £43bn in sales.